Heroes (American TV series): Cast and characters

 Starting in season three, recurring character Angela Petrelli, portrayed by Cristine Rose, was promoted to a main character.
 Elle, Adam, and Micah were removed from the main cast.
 Monica Dawson did not appear after scenes including her were cut.
 Niki was also written out but actress Ali Larter remained on the show portraying a new character Tracy Strauss, Niki's triplet sister with the power to freeze objects with a touch.
 For season four, a new character Samuel Sullivan, portrayed by Robert Knepper, was added.
 Cast as a recurring part, the part was changed to a starring role.
-Deanne Bray was also added as Emma Coolidge, the deaf woman who had enhanced synesthesia (seeing colors for music) including the ability to create a siren song.